-Expenditure on CTS has increased during the current year, reflecting the fact that local families are financially worse off as a result of social security benefit changes and the adverse impact financially for local people unable to work due to COVID-19 lockdown arrangements or having tested positive for Coronavirus.
-The council tax charge itself has been subject to general increases prompted by the Council and local precepting authorities, which acts again to increase the cost of the scheme.
+Expenditure on Council Tax Support (CTS) has increased during the current year, reflecting the fact that local families are financially worse off as a result of social security benefit changes and the adverse impact financially for local people unable to work due to the ongoing adverse impacts caused by COVID-19 on local employment patterns.
+The council tax charge itself has been subject to general annual increases prompted by the Council and local precepting authorities, which acts again to increase the cost of the scheme.